 How Do I Find My Serial Number?

-The serial number on a SoRoTo forced action mixer is on the side of the main on/off switch on a silver, metallic plate.
+The serial number on a SoRoTo mixer is on the side of the main on/off switch on a silver, metallic plate.
 This will list the model of the machine, the voltage, year of manufacture and its serial number.
 By providing us with this number, it can help us to ascertain the components which were used in the build of your mixer and is also used for warranty registration.

 Our mixers cannot be plugged directly into the mains as they require either an extension cable or transformer dependent on the machines voltage.